base-org/web/apps/base-docs/docs/tools/basenames-faq.md

 ### 4. Why is there an auction at launch, and how does it work?

 Upon initial launch, there will be a temporary premium placed on all Basenames in the form of a Dutch auction, to ensure a fair and quality distribution of names, and to maximize everyone's chance of getting a name they like without being outcompeted by bots.
 The premium will start at 100 ETH and decay exponentially over the course of 36 hours.
-Premiums will be added on to the total registration cost of a Basename.
+Premiums will be added to the total registration cost of a Basename.
 Please note: the premium is intentionally designed to be high so that names can't be instantly bought by bots or traders, and can instead enable fairer access and price discovery for the general public.

 ### 5. Do I have to pay gas to register a Basename?